MRtrix3/mrtrix3/docs/reference/commands/dwi2mask.rst

 Description
 -----------

 This script serves as an interface for many different algorithms that generate a binary mask from DWI data in different ways.
-Each algorithm available has its own help page, including necessary references; e.g. to see the help page of the 'fslbet' algorithm, type 'dwi2mask fslbet'.
+Each algorithm available has its own help page, including necessary references; e.g. to see the help page of the "fslbet" algorithm, type "dwi2mask fslbet".

 More information on mask derivation from DWI data can be found at the following link: https://mrtrix.readthedocs.io/en/3.0.4/dwi_preprocessing/masking.html